xNicklaj/leveluplab-wiki/docs/index.md

 After some cycles, the player is faced with a boss battle that has the ability to use all the debuffs that the player has previously faced.

+## Types of bullet

+- Blue bullets: these bullets reset the control scheme to default
+- Yellow bullets: these bullets shift the color scheme to 90°.
+- Purple bullets: these bullets shift the color scheme to -90°.
+- Red bullets: these bullets shift the color scheme to 180°.

+## Buffs

+## Debuffs

 ## Inspirations and refernces used